Lima Memorial Health System Logo

 You will be asked to undress from the waist up.
 You will be given a gown to wear.
 Depending on the type of equipment used and your physical condition, you will sit or stand.

 One breast at a time is rested on a flat surface that contains the x-ray plate.
-A device called a compressor will be pressed firmly against the breast to help flatten the breast tissue.
+A device called a compressor will be pressed firmly against your breast to help flatten the breast tissue.
 This enables the radiologist to make a better evaluation of your breasts.

 The x-ray pictures are taken from several angles.
 You may be asked to hold your breath as each picture is taken.